pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/content.rst

 Uninstall Content on a Consumer
 -------------------------------

 Uninstall one or more content units on a consumer.
-This operation is asynchrnous and idempotent.
+This operation is asynchronous and idempotent.
 If a unit is not installed, no action is taken.

+The units to be uninstalled are specified in a list.
+Each unit in the list of *units* is an object containing two required attributes.
+The first is the **type_id** which a string that defines the unit's content type.
+The value is unrestricted by the Pulp server but must match a type mapped to a content :term:`handler` in the agent.
+The second is the **unit_key** which identifies the unit or units to be uninstalled.
+The value is completely defined by the handler mapped to the unit's type_id.

+The caller can pass additional options using an *options* object.
+Both the structure and content are handler specific.

 | :method:`post`
 | :path:`/v2/consumers/<consumer_id>/actions/content/uninstall/`